 In the 17th century, coffee consumption generally increased in Europe, which led the Dutch, among other things, to start growing coffee in their colonies.
 Around this time, the coffee tree also reached French Guiana.

 The story goes that a merchant named Francisco de Melo Palheta smuggled coffee seeds out of the country with the help of the governor’s wife.
 When he made his departure for Brazil, she handed him a bouquet of flowers containing illegal prayers.

 Thousands of trees were planted here, and Brazil today is one of the world’s largest coffee producers because of the good living conditions in this climate.

 From Brazil, coffee returned to its starting point when it was introduced in Kenya and Tanzania in the late 19th century, not far from its original point of departure, Ethiopia.

-In 1615, Italian merchants brought the first coffee bags to Western Europe, and the refreshing effect of the drink quickly made it one of the favorite drinks, and coffee houses popped up everywhere.
-The better citizenship immediately saw the business benefits of coffee drinking because it pulled workers away from alcohol and made them more reliable labor.
+In 1615, Italian merchants brought the first coffee bags to Western Europe, and the refreshing effect of the drink quickly made it one of the favourite drinks, and coffee houses popped up everywhere.

 The coffee’s almost magical effect, we have enjoyed for centuries.